piraeusdatastore/piraeus-operator/UPGRADE.md

 # Upgrade between v0.* versions

-While the API version remains at `v1alpha1`, this project does not maintain stability of or provide conversion of the Custom Resource Definitions.
+While the API version was `v1alpha1`, this project did not maintain stability of or provide conversion of the Custom Resource Definitions.

 If you are using the Helm deployment, you may find that upgrades fail with